April The Giraffe Changes To Expect Before Active Labor And Calf Hooves Are Seen

 — Digitally Contented (@DContented) March 14, 2017

 Labor signs and symptoms that April will experience include those that are early labor and then what will happen during active labor.
-Active labor is the actual process where the calf is born and early labor is everything that leads up to that point.
+Active labor is the actual process where the calf is born, and early labor is everything that leads up to that point.
 Significant changes that April will experience before reaching active labor include stomach changes, appetite changes, udder or teat development, the production of milk and wax caps and behavioral changes.
 The closer April the giraffe gets to active labor, the more noticeable these changes will become.

 Fetal movement is seen approximately two weeks before birth.
 Those who have watched the live giraffe cam can attest to witnessing plenty of fetal activity.
 Many Animal Adventure Park updates include photos of the baby calf’s movements from within the womb.
 With a two-week time frame, you can determine that April is right on time for a giraffe calf to be born.

 Changes in the stomach and udders must take place before active labor begins.
 The Animal Adventure Park provides many updates and shared with the public photos of April’s udders and stomach that reveal significant changes.
-April’s stomach has grown larger and there is frequent activity within her womb.
+April’s stomach has grown larger, and there is frequent activity within her womb.
 Her udders are larger and appear to have milk in them.
 Here are two Animal Adventure Park updates with photos highlighting the significant changes.

 Regarding the udders, it’s important to note that they become larger approximately 19 days before active labor begins and produce milk two days before active labor starts.

 Behavioral changes will be a definitive sign that active labor is about to begin.
 Previous zoos have shared observations regarding giraffes before giving birth.
 The PDF document Perinatal Maternal and Neonatal Behavior in the Captive Reticulated Giraffe chronicles the changes in a pregnant giraffe for 90 days periodically before the birth of her calf and for three weeks continuously.
 Some physical changes included greater activity in fetal kicks as active labor drew near.
 The observations showed that as active labor neared, the giraffe’s appetite decreased.
 On the day of delivery, the giraffe didn’t eat much at all but drank considerably more water than what was usual.
-The giraffe observed in the document slept less on the night prior to delivery as well.
+The giraffe observed in the document slept less on the night before delivery as well.
 Instead of lying down and resting for approximately 4-5 hours, the giraffe rested only 1 hour.

 It is still possible that April has a few weeks to go before active labor.
-There is simply no way to determine an exact time schedule.
-What we do know; however, is that April is healthy, the calf is active and both mother and baby are meeting all the necessary milestones for a successful delivery.
+There is simply no way to determine an exact schedule.
+What we do know; however, is that April is healthy, the calf is active, and both mother and baby are meeting all the necessary milestones for a successful delivery.

 Once active labor begins and calf hooves are seen, the Animal Adventure Park will operate a second live video feed through Facebook.
 Those who want to receive notifications that April the giraffe is in active labor may wish to subscribe to the Animal Adventure Park YouTube channel and Facebook channel.
-Both of these will live stream the birth and you’ll receive a notification.
+Both of these will live stream the birth, and you’ll receive a notification.

 Are you anxiously awaiting the birth of April’s calf and the announcement that active labor has begun?